Types and health benefits of millets - Right Shift Types and health benefits of millets - Right Shift

 Whip up a nutritious breakfast with foxtail millet upma.
 Sauté vegetables, add soaked foxtail millet, and let it cook to perfection.
 Season with spices and garnish with fresh coriander for a wholesome and delicious start to your day.

-2. Pearl Millet Roti (Bajra Roti)
+2. Pearl Millet Roti (Bajra Roti): A Traditional Indian Staple

 Bajra roti is a traditional favourite.
 Mix Bajra flour with water, knead into a dough, and roll out rotis.
 Cook on a griddle until golden brown.
 Pair it with a side of vegetables or dal for a nutritious meal.

-3. Finger Millet Porridge (Ragi Kanji)
+3. Finger Millet Porridge (Ragi Kanji): A Protein-Packed Meal

 Start your day with a hearty ragi porridge.
 Boil ragi flour in water, stirring continuously to avoid lumps.
 Add milk, sweetened with jaggery, and top with nuts for a wholesome breakfast that provides sustained energy.

-4. Sorghum Salad (Jowar Salad)
+4. Sorghum Salad (Jowar Salad): A Refreshing & Healthy Side Dish

 Jowar salad is a refreshing and nutritious option.
 Cooked Jowar grains are mixed with colourful vegetables, herbs, and a zesty dressing.
 This salad is not only delicious but also packed with essential nutrients.